grodansparadis/vscp/docs/level2_driver_lm_sensors.md

  | _subzone          | integer | Subzone use if class is [CLASS2.MEASUREMENT_STR](http://docs.vscp.org/spec/latest/#/./class2.measurement_str), [CLASS1.MEASUREZONE](http://docs.vscp.org/spec/latest/#/./class1.measurezone) or [CLASS1.SETVALUEZONE](http://docs.vscp.org/spec/latest/#/./class1.setvaluezone)                                                                                                                                                                                                    |
  | _unit             | integer | Unit use if class is [CLASS2.MEASUREMENT_STR](http://docs.vscp.org/spec/latest/#/./class2.measurement_str), [CLASS1.MEASUREZONE](http://docs.vscp.org/spec/latest/#/./class1.measurezone) or [CLASS1.SETVALUEZONE](http://docs.vscp.org/spec/latest/#/./class1.setvaluezone)                                                                                                                                                                                                       |

-The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.conf.
+The full variable name is built from the name you give the driver (prefix before _variablename) in vscpd.json.
 So in the examples below the driver have the name **lmsensors1** and the full variable name for the **_index** will thus be

     lmsensors1_index